Mishima incident: Autopsy, physical evidence, and arrest charges

 Mishima committed seppuku in such a dignified manner that about 50 centimeters of his small intestine was exposed.
 In addition, a sword from kaishaku hit his jaw, shattering his molars, and there were traces of him trying to bite off his tongue.

 According to a police inspection, the Japanese sword "Seki Magoroku" used in the kaishaku was bent in an S-shape from the middle to the tip due to the impact of the kaishaku.
-Also, a former Imperial Japanese Army Sergeant Hiroshi Funasaka (舩坂弘), the president of Shibuya's Taiseidō Bookstore (大盛堂書店, Taiseidō shoten) and the donor of "Seki Magoroku", saw during questioning at Ushigome Police Station that both ends of the rivet of the sword hilt (目釘, mekugi) had been crushed to prevent the blade from being pulled out.
+Also, a former Imperial Japanese Army Sergeant Hiroshi Funasaka (舩坂弘), the president of Shibuya's Taiseidō Bookstore (大盛堂書店) and the donor of "Seki Magoroku", saw during questioning at Ushigome Police Station that both ends of the rivet of the sword hilt (目釘, mekugi) had been crushed to prevent the blade from being pulled out.

 Sword appraisal expert Magoki Watanabe (渡部真吾樹) determined that the sword crest on Mishima's sword is not "Three Cedar Trees (三本杉, Sanbonsugi)", but "Mutual Confusion (互の目乱れ, Gunome-midare)," and that the base fabric of the sword is quite soft, different from the method used by "Seki Magoroku".
 In addition to Watanabe, other experts have asserted that the sword is not a genuine "Seki Magoroku", and there have also been investigations into the sword's place of origin and provenances, leading to a persistent theory that Mishima had been tricked and given a fake.

-The belongings of Masayoshi Koga (小賀正義), Masahiro Ogawa (小川正洋), and Hiroyasu Koga included the Written Directive that Mishima had given each of them, 30,000 yen each in cash (for attorney's fees), one special baton (特殊警棒, tokushu keibō) each, a climbing knife, etc. The Written Directive (命令書, meirei sho) to Masayoshi Koga mainly contained the following words:
+The belongings of Masayoshi Koga, Masahiro Ogawa, and Hiroyasu Koga included the Written Directive that Mishima had given each of them, 30,000 yen each in cash (for attorney's fees), one special baton each, a climbing knife, etc. The Written Directive (命令書, meirei sho) to Masayoshi Koga mainly contained the following words:

 Your mission is to escort the hostages together with comrade Hiroyasu Koga, and after safely delivering them, be arrested as a criminal and make an honorable statement in court about the spirit of the Tatenokai.

 This incident was planned, devised, and ordered by Mishima, the captain of the Tatenokai, and student leader Masakatsu Morita participated in it.
 Mishima's suicide with a sword (自刃, jijin) is only natural given my responsibilities as captain, but Masakatsu Morita's jijin is a brave and solemn act that he voluntarily represents all Tatenokai members and the current patriotically motivating young people of Japan, also sets an example and try to demonstrating the spirit of youth to which should be able to make the fierce god (鬼神, oni-gami) weep.

 Regardless of Mishima, you should spread Morita's spirit to later generations.